Learn the basics with a private lesson

 Pickleball is a highly social sport.
 It’s a wonderful way of getting people together.
 The fact that the sport doesn’t take itself too seriously gives it a uniquely welcoming and friendly atmosphere.

-Pickleball is often played in an ‘open play’ format, where players rotate partners and courts throughout the session.
-This format can accommodate 50+ players, creating many opportunities to meet fellow players in your area for a game.
+Pickleball is often played in an "open play" format, where players rotate partners and courts throughout the session.
+This format can accommodate multiple players of different abilities, creating many opportunities to meet fellow players in your area for a game.

 A group of people standing on the side of a pickleball court